syanco/seasonal_survival/README.md

-# Analysis Workflow Associated with Cooper et al. *in prep*
+# Analysis Workflow Associated with Cooper et al. 2024
+Cooper, N.W., S.W.
+Yanco, Clark S. Rushing, T. Scott Sillett, and P.P.
+Marra.
+2024 .
+Non-breeding conditions induce a carry-over effect on survival of migratory birds.
+Current Biology.

 Analyses for this paper are separated by the two focal species:  Kirtland's Warbler (KIWA) and Black-throated Blue Warbler (BTBW).

+The active and up to date version of this repository can be found at https://github.com/syanco/seasonal_survival/

 ## Data Notes

-Data associated with this project is store4d separately from this repository and can be found at: https://doi.org/10.25573/data.25436914
+Data associated with this project is stored separately from this repository and can be found at: https://doi.org/10.25573/data.25436914

 Each analysis below describes the anticipated directory structure for input data.

 ## Kirtland's Warbler Analysis

 This analysis relies on a series of scripts to execute the complete KIWA workflow and can be found within the `/KIWA` directory.
-Model fitting is expected to occur on an high-performance computing (HPC) environment (cluster) using a SLURM manager.
-With modification, the code can be run without an HPC and notes below suggest how that can be accomplished.
+Model fitting is expected to occur on a high-performance computing (HPC) environment (cluster) using a SLURM manager.
+With modification, the code can be run without a HPC and notes below suggest how that can be accomplished.

 ### Data and Intermediate Products